Byron1z/post-install-config-B1z/README.md

   Admin Panel -> Manage -> SLA, Add New SLA Plan

   ● Sev-A (Grace Period: 1 hour, Schedule: 24/7)

   ● Sev-B (Grace Period: 4 hours, Schedule: 24/7)

   ● Sev-C (Grace Period: 8 hours, Business Hours)

-(SLA stands for Service Level Agreement which is how much time to do some specific tasks whether it is Responding or Completing a Ticket)
+(SLA stands for Service Level Agreement, which is how much time to do some specific task,s whether it is Responding or Completing a Ticket)

-SLAs Plans provide a length of time in which the Help Desk is expected to take in order to troubleshoot or solve a specific ticket.
+SLA Plans provide a length of time in which the Help Desk is expected to take in order to troubleshoot or solve a specific ticket.
-Each SLA has a schedule and within that schedule there is a grace period.
+Each SLA has a schedule and within that schedule, there is a grace period.

-In this example SEV-A has a 24/7 and a one hour grace period, which is too soon to solve, but we can always change it.
+In this example, SEV-A has a 24/7 and a one-hour grace period, which is too soon to solve, but we can always change it.
 </p>
 <p>
   <img src="https://i.imgur.com/GYYSSEG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>